 LANDIKOTAL: Senate Standing Committee on State and Frontier Regions (Safron)held a line department meeting at Torkham border town and discussed various issues related to enhancing trade and movement from and to Afghanistan, sources said on Monday.

-The meeting was chaired by Safron standing commiting chairman senator Taj Muhammad Afridi which was attended by district police officer doctor Muhammad Iqbal, Frontier Corps, Federal board of revenue, custom and national logistic cell officials and other border authorities.
+The meeting was chaired by Safron standing committing chairman senator Taj Muhammad Afridi and was attended by district police officer doctor Muhammad Iqbal, Frontier Corps, Federal board of revenue, custom and national logistic cell officials and other border authorities.

-The aim of the meeting was to enhance bilateral trade ties with Afghanistan and bring an ease for those who travel from and to Pakistan.
+The aim of the meeting was to enhance bilateral trade ties with Afghanistan and bring ease for those who travel from and to Pakistan.

-Senator Taj Muhammad directed all the concerned departments offficials to bring an ease for traders, promote export and encourage Afghan businessmen to purchase Pakistani goods.
-He said after Corona penadamic strict rulles on the name of SOPs were implemented that shrinked down business activities via Torkham border.
-He said for an unnecessarily condition imposed on truckers.
-He said due which around five thousand Pakistani trucks stranded in Afghanistan.
+Senator Taj Muhammad directed all the concerned department officials to bring ease for traders, promote export and encourage Afghan businessmen to purchase Pakistani goods.
+He said after Corona pandemic strict rules on the name of SOPs were implemented that shrunk down business activities via the Torkham border.
+He said for an unnecessary condition imposed on truckers.
+He said due to around five thousand Pakistani trucks stranded in Afghanistan.

 Member FBR said for all Pak-Afghan transit trade a scale machine would be installed in Jamrud which would reduce the burden of traffic flow in Torkham.

-At the end of the meeting chairman Saforn senator Taj Muhammad Afridi
+At the end of the meeting chairman Saforn senator, Taj Muhammad Afridi

-directed all officials that within one week they should give him suggestions to enhance trade with Afghanistan.
-He also stressed upon that every department should work and remain in their own domain.
-He told the meeting that he would submit the meeting minutes and report to the prime minister Imran Khan.
+directed all officials that one week they should give him suggestions to enhance trade with Afghanistan.
+He also stressed that every department should work and remain in its own domain.
+He told the meeting that he would submit the meeting minutes and report to prime minister Imran Khan.